Interscholastic Equestrian League

 - Get a good night's sleep the day before.
 It’s a horse show, which means it's a long day.

 - Get there early.
 Even though the trainers are going to be there at “zero dark thirty” a good Team Rep is there too.
 I typically arrive around 5am to check on our tent and, importantly, secure a good parking space.
 It’s a long day at the best of times; you want your vehicle to be as close to the action as possible.

 - Please tell your parents that the IEL doesn’t run on an I.O.U. basis.
 All entries must be paid for before any rider receives their number.
 The show office can now take credit cards or payments can be made by check or in cash.

 - Really important…leave all dogs at home.
 No dogs are allowed on show grounds during IEL shows.
 It is the responsibility of the rider, the rider’s family and the rider’s trainer to inform guests of this ban.
 If a dog is discovered on the show grounds, the rider with whom that dog is associated will be disqualified from the show.

-- Breakfast is provided by the Show Office for riders and there are always vendors on the grounds to buy food from.
+- There are always vendors on the grounds to buy food from.
 Most teams bring food and drinks in addition to this.
 Alcohol is not allowed.

 Most importantly – enjoy the experience of being a School Rep. The mission of the IEL is to support and develop athletes for regional and national competition in equestrian sports; to encourage knowledge of horsemanship; to encourage teamwork in fair and friendly competition and to encourage the development of superior riding skills in young riders.
 We are always open to ideas and suggestions and we welcome volunteers too!